babelsociety/website/content/blog/in-depth-economy/index.md

 Both physical and virtual research centers will be developed so that everyone can exchange information freely.

-Research is the field that more than any other will benefit from high collaboration.
+Research is the field that more than any other benefits from high collaboration.
 Very often particular inventions and discoveries are kept under strict control through patents and intellectual property rights, which limit their application as well as their advancement.
 Thanks to Babel free and collaborative environment, everyone will be able to take advantage of the best discoveries.

-Research often requires burn through many resources before it leads to any result, but this will no longer be a problem: just present a [project](@/manifesto/index.md#projects) explaining the final goal of it and the amount of resources needed.
+Research often burns through many resources before it leads to any result, but this will no longer be a problem: just present a [project](@/manifesto/index.md#projects) explaining the final goal of it and the amount of resources needed.

 We should facilitate any attempt at research, but it is always important to keep an eye on the amount of resources required.
-A very important aspect is how ethical the research is: cruel experiments on living beings should be avoided as much as possible.
+Another important aspect is how ethical the research is: cruel experiments on living beings should be avoided as much as possible.

-It goes without saying that many researches never bear any fruits, but this is an intrinsic risk in the activity carried out and one we gladly accept.
-Failure is not a problem and can happen to even the most brilliant researcher.
+It goes without saying that many researches never bear fruit, but this is a risk intrinsic in the activity carried out and one we gladly accept.
+Those who never fail are those who never act.

 *Dare, dare, and yet again, dare!* It is better to dare and fail than to miss the chance of a great improvement.

-# Production growth
+# Economic growth

 The quantity of goods produced will determine the quality of life of each member of our society.

 We are confident the focus on [collaboration](@/manifesto/index.md#collaboration), [education](@/manifesto/index.md#education) and [research](#research) will be able to trigger a virtuous cycle capable of achieving unprecedented levels of well-being.

 We remain aware that theory and reality often diverge.
-It is hard to predict all the challenges that our system will face, nonetheless **values such as greater collaboration and freedom are more important to us than faster production growth**.
-We accept the fact that no member of society will reach a level of opulence comparable to the top 1% in capitalism, but this is by design rather than a problem.
+It is hard to predict all the challenges that our system will face, nonetheless **values such as greater collaboration and freedom are more important to us than faster economic growth**.

+We accept the fact that no member of society will reach a level of opulence comparable to capitalism's top 1%, but this is by design rather than a problem.

 The purpose of Babel isn't to create a highly productive system, but rather a society where everyone has all they need to achieve their own happiness.

 **Happiness is a state of the mind**, often fired up by succeeding in our intentions, by finishing something we are proud of or are satisfied with, in perfect line with our crafty nature.
 Once the basic needs are guaranteed, happiness has very little to do with how many and what kind of products we have.

-# Willful labor

-Work is all about collaboration.
-There are very few ventures that can be done in isolation.

-True to our core values of [freedom](@/manifesto/index.md#freedom), and to our understanding of [authority](@/blog/authority/index.md), we believe every person must be free to pursue their own vocation, whatever would it be.

-There will be no contracts, no strict working schedules and no owners.
-It is all based on free association of people.

-Everyone will work whenever they want, as much as they want and on what they want.

-**Willful labor is the only way to maximize work efficiency.** It doesn't matter what processes employers try to setup to stimulate their employees to work more, high quality always comes with willfulness.

-If I don't like my job, no matter the incentives and punishments, I will always work at a fraction of my ability, constantly battling with the impulse of doing something else.

-By disconnecting quality of life from work done, we liberate our full potential.
-We are free from our individual limitations, able to harness all that society has to offer to achieve what we want, what society as a whole really needs.

-By allowing people to work as much as they want on what they are interested into we ensure the best quality of work with the least amount of stress, nurturing a pleasant work environment.

-Are you tired of your current job?
-Just try another venture for some time and see how it goes.
-There is no need to commit your entire life to a single field.
-You are free to go as deep and wide as it best suit yourself.

-Did you overwork yourself on the last project out of excitement?
-Disconnect and get some well-deserved leisure time.
-It is up to you.
-It's that easy.

 # Everything is a Gift {#gifts}